mfkhan267/jenkins_on_azure2024/deploy_webapp.md

 Here are quick steps that we shall follow:

 > * Create a Jenkins VM (Part 1)
+> * Install Docker Engine on the Azure VM that is running Jenkins (Part 2)
 > * Create an Azure Service Principal
 > * Create an Azure container registry
 > * Create a Web App in Azure
-> * Configure Jenkins to managed your Credentials
+> * Configure Jenkins to manage your Credentials
+> * Create your Jenkins pipeline
 > * Prepare your GitHub repository with the App Code
 > * Create your Jenkins pipeline
-> * Run the pipeline and verify the web app
+> * Run the pipeline and verify the Web App is updated with the latest image build

 # Prerequisites